 Address: 2400 S Scenic Ave, Springfield, Missouri

-7 Springfield Art Museum
+7. Springfield Art Museum

 As a bonus to any visit, the outdoor Sculpture Garden at the Springfield Art Museum encourages exploration of the grounds.
-Bringing the community closer together, the Springfield Art Museum also offers plenty of art classes for teens, an adult-learning series, and docent-led tours of the galleries.
+Bringing the community closer together, the Springfield Art Museum also offers art classes for teens and adults.
+Docent-led tours of the galleries are also available.

-Address: 1111 E Brookside Drive, Springfield, Missouri
+Address: 1111 E. Brookside Drive, Springfield, Missouri

-8 Dickerson Park Zoo
+8. Dickerson Park Zoo

 With a focus on conservation and community engagement, the Dickerson Park Zoo provides much more than just viewing opportunities of their resident animals.
-Accredited by the Association of Zoos and Aquariums, the zoo plays active roles in various conservation programs across the world and provides local animal hospital and rehabilitation services.
+Accredited by the Association of Zoos and Aquariums, the zoo plays active roles in various conservation programs around the world.
+Dickerson Park also provides a local animal hospital and rehabilitation services.

 Address: 1401 W Norton Road, Springfield, Missouri

-9 Hammons Field
+9. Hammons Field

 Nothing quite defines the summer season in Springfield like attending a Springfield Cardinals baseball game at Hammons Field.
-Located in close proximity to the downtown district and the Missouri State University campus, Hammons Field hosts the minor-league Springfield Cardinals throughout the spring and summer and provides a great cultural outlet to appreciate America's pastime.
+Located in proximity to the downtown district and the Missouri State University campus, Hammons Field hosts the minor-league Springfield Cardinals throughout the spring and summer and provides a great cultural outlet to appreciate America's pastime.

 Address: 955 E Trafficway Street, Springfield, Missouri